tsloughter/orchestrate-erlang-client/README.md

 Orchestrate Erlang Client
 =========================

-An asynchronous Erlang client to query the Orchestrate.io service.
+A super simple (more planned) Erlang client to query the Orchestrate.io service.

 ## Developer Notes